 Our Performance Target

-78.3% >= 75%
+78.2% >= 75%

 Unit of Measure: Percent of clients admitted within 30 days

-Performance timeline: Apr-Oct 2018
+Performance timeline: Apr2018-Jan2019

 Data Source: Strata Health Pathway

 Target Source: FHA Internal

 BC Average (2016/17) 61%

 BC Average Source: MOH Measurement SharePoint

-Fraser Health's year to date performance of 78.3% meets our internally set target (75.0%), a decline from the last period.
-Five of the communities are achieving the target with 3 communities (Chilliwack, Hope and Tricities) being a little short of target at about 70% and five communities (Abbotsford, Agassiz-Harrison, Maple Ridge, Langley, Mission) falling considerably short.
+Fraser Health's year to date performance of 78.2% meets our internally set target (75.0%).
+Seven of the communities are achieving the target with one community (Tricities) being a little short of target at between 70% and 75% and five communities (Abbotsford, Agassiz-Harrison, Chilliwack, Maple Ridge, and Mission) falling considerably short.
 In most communities we continue to see unexpected volume of referrals along with a low volume of vacancies which is impacting performance in a number of communities.
 This may be a reflection of the organizational changes in some communities with restructuring of community services; as well as the demands of a growing, older population.